TesseractCat/mirrorboard-chromeos/README.md

 ## Installation

-Go to chrome://extensions and load an unpacked extension.
+Go to chrome://extensions and load as an unpacked extension.